BGSpiegl/GCparagon/README.md

   -p Integer, --preset Integer
                         Optional parameter preset to use for GC bias computation.
 Must be an integer int the rangeof 0-3 (inclusive).
 A preset value of 0 leaves parameters at default if not defined differently by the user (unchanged parameters will match preset 1).
 Other integer values from 1 to 3 define presets with increasing input data usage and required processing time
-                        (durations preset 1-3: 1-3 min, 5-10 min, and ~1h (depending on file size).
+                        (durations preset 1-3: 1-3 min, 5-10 min, and ~1h depending on file size.
 Maximum across 4 samples and 2 iterations each computed using 12 cores and the profile_command.py script.
 Maximum memory consumption for any preset should stay below 4 GiB.
 If preset is not zero, any customized parameters conflicting with the preset will be ignored.
 A non- zero preset will set the following parameters: number of simulations, the target number of processed fragments, minimum number of fragment attribute combination occurrences, and the options for outlier detection and smoothing.
 Noise within the resulting correction weights is reduced when selecting a higher preset value.
-Preset 3 will attempt to process all genomic intervals (target number of fragments set to 100B) within the limits of the maximum allowedexclusion marked regions overlap (per default default ~1.7 Gb of reference are processed).
+Preset 3 will attempt to process all genomic intervals (target number of fragments set to 100B) within the limits of the maximum allowed exclusion marked regions overlap (per default default ~1.7 Gb of reference are processed).
 NOTE: the percentage of total GC bias corrected fragments in the dataset for presets 1 vs. 3 increases only from 99.837% to 99.938% (average across 4 samples).
                         Other fragment weights default to 1.0).
-The primary advantage of processing more fragments is the reduction of noise in computed weights.
+The primary advantage of processing more fragments is the reduction of noise in computed weights and a better reconstruction of the reference fragment GC content distribution.
 It is recommended to use a higher preset for a 'preprocess-once,analyze often' scenario and/or when a high bias is expected/observed (e.g. FastQC average GC percentage).
 Correction by preset 1, 2, and 3 was found to yield 100.74%, 99.98%, and 99,91% of the raw fragment count respectively (average percentage across 4 samples). [ DEFAULT: 2 ]
   -to, --tag-only       Optional flag which makes the software switch to tag-only mode.
 A correction weights matrix must be specified in this case via the '--correction-weights' flag.
 A valid samtools